 Many children struggle with difficulties in writing and math.
 When a child is smart and has a high IQ, struggling with something that comes so simply for other students in the class often leads to anxiety and low self-esteem.
-As with most disabilities, symptoms emerge at different times and each child shows signs at different times.
+As with most learning disorders or learning disabilities, symptoms emerge at different times and each child shows signs at different times.
 Dyscalculia consists of difficulty understanding the abstract concept of HOW numbers relate to each other.
-The difficulty is compounded since mathematics are used in directions, keeping track of a schedule, cooking, time, measurement and many other daily life tasks.
+The difficulty is compounded since mathematics is used in directions, keeping track of a schedule, cooking, time, measurement, and many other daily life tasks.

 1) What IS Dyscalculia?